crysis0815/ansible-osx-setup/mac-setup.md

 * https://github.com/kevinSuttle/macOS-Defaults/blob/master/REFERENCE.md
 * launchctl, mdutil for spotlight?, systemsetup, tmutil

-* softwareupdate für systemsoftware (man softwareupdate; evtl skripten?)

-aber: viele moderne Settings (Datenschutz, Notifications) gehen nicht zuverlässig per CLI und brauchen ein signiertes Configuration Profile oder MDM.
-Ggfs.
-Apple Configurator for mac oder iMazing Profile Editor oder Manuell (XML/plist)

 TODO: DNS resolver config?
-tailscale/netbird?, mullvad VPN?

-## Post-processing steps
+## Finishing steps

-  - Start Synchronization tasks:
+1. start syncing

+2. configure apps
-    - Open Photos and make sure iCloud sync options are correct TODO
+- open Photos and make sure iCloud sync options are correct TODO
-    - Open Music, make sure computer is authorized, and set Library sync options TODO
+- open Music, make sure computer is authorized, and set Library sync options TODO
-    - else?

-apps konfigurieren, gfs manuelle steps, funktionsfähigkeit prüfen (ggfs. skriptbar?)
-TODO: dokumentieren
+- **TODO document manual steps to configure every apps**

+3. verify functioning of every app
+**TODO: what to to for every app to verify it works correctly. what can be automazed?**

 - Open Calendar and enable personal Google CalDAV account (you have to manually sign in).
-  - Manually copy `~/Development` folder from another Mac (to save time).
-  - Manual settings to automate someday:
-    - Finder:
-      - Disable click-to-show Desktop: `defaults write com.apple.WindowManager EnableStandardClickToShowDesktop -bool false`
-    - System Preferences:
-      - Accessibility > Display > Reduce transparency
-      - Keyboard > Keyboard Shortcuts... > Modifier Keys... > Caps Lock to Esc
-      - Keyboard > Key repeat rate to 'Fast', Delay until repeat to 'Short'
-      - Privacy & Security > Full Disk Access > enable "Terminal"
-    - Safari:
-      - View > Show Status Bar
-      - Preferences > Advanced > "Show full website address"
-      - Preferences > Advanced > "Show features for web developers"
-      - Install the 'Return YouTube Dislike' Userscript in Userscripts

-  - These things might be automatable, but I do them manually right now:
 - Configure Time Machine backup drive
-    - Install Wireguard VPN configurations (if needed

-* synced across machines via git-dotfiles-repo for: public keys, ssh-config, known_hosts chmod 700 ~/.ssh chmod 600 ~/.ssh/config chmod 600 ~/.ssh/id_*
-chmod 644 ~/.ssh/*.pub